-Key Takeaways
+Key takeaways

-• ISA 210 governs the auditor's responsibilities in agreeing the terms of the audit engagement with management and, where appropriate, those charged with governance — before audit work begins.
+• ISA 210 governs the auditor's responsibilities in agreeing the terms of the audit engagement with management (and, where appropriate, those charged with governance) before audit work begins.

-• The auditor must establish that two preconditions are present: (1) the financial reporting framework is acceptable, and (2) management acknowledges and understands its responsibilities for the financial statements, internal control, and providing the auditor unrestricted access to information.
+• Two preconditions must be present: (1) the financial reporting framework is acceptable, and (2) management acknowledges its responsibilities for the FS, internal control, and providing unrestricted access to information.

-• If the preconditions are not met, the auditor must not accept the engagement — unless required to do so by law or regulation.
+• If the preconditions are not met, the auditor must not accept the engagement unless required to do so by law or regulation.

 • The agreed terms must be documented in an engagement letter (or equivalent written agreement) covering the audit's objective, scope, responsibilities of both parties, the applicable framework, and the expected form of the auditor's report.

-• For recurring audits, the auditor must assess each period whether circumstances require revised terms or a reminder of existing terms — issuing a new engagement letter is not always required, but the assessment is.
+• For recurring audits, the auditor must assess each period whether circumstances require revised terms or a reminder of existing terms.
+Issuing a new engagement letter is not always required, but the assessment is.

 What is ISA 210?

 ISA 210, titled "Agreeing the Terms of Audit Engagements," deals with the practical and legal foundation that must be in place before an audit can properly begin.
 Where ISA 200 defines what the auditor is trying to achieve, ISA 210 defines the agreement under which that work will be performed.
+ISA 200 is the purpose of the mission.
+ISA 210 is the contract that authorises it.

-The standard addresses four distinct situations:
+The standard addresses four situations:

 The standard is effective for audits of financial statements for periods beginning on or after 15 December 2009.

-The Objective of the Auditor Under ISA 210
+The objective of the auditor under ISA 210

 ISA 210.3 states the objective clearly:

-The objective of the auditor is to accept or continue an audit engagement only when the basis upon which it is to be performed has been agreed, through: (a) Establishing whether the preconditions for an audit are present; and (b) Confirming that there is a common understanding between the auditor and management and, where appropriate, those charged with governance, of the terms of the audit engagement.
+The objective of the auditor is to accept or continue an audit engagement only when the basis upon which it is to be performed has been agreed, through:

-Preconditions for an Audit
+Preconditions for an audit

 Before the auditor can accept an engagement, ISA 210.6 requires that two preconditions are established: